Fellowship-of-the-Link/old-TfT-test1/blog/The Way of the Wiki meets blogging.md

 ## About this page

-*ML:* we ([[Mathew Lowry]],  [[Peter Kaminski]], [[Bill Anderson]])  had a great chat as we prepared this site for phase 1 on the difference in philosophy between wikis and blogging.
+*ML:* we ([[Mathew Lowry]],  [[Peter Kaminski]], [[Bill Anderson]])  had a great chat as we prepared version 1 of this site on the difference in philosophy between wikis and blogging.
 We decided to write something together on it using massive.wiki, to explore the issue by writing about it and to test he various collaboration Contribute and Commenting options we are proposing to this site's contributors.
 Key links:

 * this page is being discussed on Mattermost: https://chat.collectivesensecommons.org/agora/pl/cjjtx46exjrh3czajguek3r6ur
 * it can also be commented on and developed according to the ideas set out in [[comment on this site's content]]

 *ML:* I am keenly aware, as I write this opening paragraph of this newly created page, that **I'm writing this like a blog post** -  for one thing, I'm labelling each paragraph as 'mine', which is a very blogger* thing to do (* a polite way of saying 'author egocentric').
 By the time we show this to more people, however, this content will have been **wikified through collaboration**, and this paragraph may be gone.

-*ML:* But not, perhaps, forgotten - there may be an early version of this page kept somewhere, because our discussion started with version control and permanence in massive.wiki: should previous versions of a wiki page be made available?
+*ML:* But not, perhaps, forgotten - there may be an early version of this page kept somewhere, because our discussion started when we considered *version control and permanence in massive.wiki*: should previous versions of a wiki page be made available?
 Which ones?
 How?
 Does it matter if visitors to an old version cannot find the latest one?
 Who does it matter to?

 ## *ML:* Version control